cbrown1/spyral/README.md

-# spiral
+# spyral
-Spiral Python implementation
+An implementation of the Spiral vocoder in Python